Stephen Senn: Declaration of Interest

 These ancestor companies are usually not separately listed.

 R W Johnson

-List of organisations and companies who have given me grants (including travel grants) during my career
+List of organisations and companies who have given me grants (including travel grants & grants for students) during my career

 The Drug Information Association